asadzulfahri/cookies-except-eu/README.md

 ## How does it work?
 - This script replaces the default embed code by Legal Monster
-- Using the JavaScript object `Intl.DateTimeFormat` we can detect the users system `timeZone`
+- Using the JavaScript constructor `Intl.DateTimeFormat` we can detect the users system `timeZone`
 - It checks the users actual system time clock
 - This means even if users has a VPN, it will still detect the users time zone correctly
+- It works for all modern browsers; Desktop & Mobile

 ## Requirements
 1. LegalMonster.com widget key